 Franklin Odo: Head Advisor

-Franklin Odo is the John J. McCloy Visiting Professor of American Institutions and International Diplomacy at Amherst College.
-Odo teaches Asian American courses in the American Studies Department.
+Franklin Odo was the John J. McCloy Visiting Professor of American Institutions and International Diplomacy at Amherst College.
+Odo taught Asian American courses in the American Studies Department.
 He was the first Curriculum Coordinator at the UCLA Asian American Studies Center and the first permanent director of the Ethnic Studies Department at the University of Hawai`i Manoa.
 He was founding director of the Smithsonian’s Asian Pacific American Center, 1997-2010, and Chief of the Asian Division at the Library of Congress in 2012.
 His most recent book is “Voices from the Canefields: Folksongs from Japanese Immigrant Workers in Hawai`i,” published by Oxford in 2013.
 He edited the Theme Study on Asian Americans and Pacific Islanders for the National Park Service launched in Spring 2018.

 Brian Niiya is the content director for Densho and editor of the online Densho Encyclopedia.
 For the past thirty years, he has been a public historian with a specific interest in the history of Japanese Americans.
 The first registrar, collection manager and one of the first curators at the Japanese American National Museum, he helped build the collection there and curated several exhibitions, while also editing both editions of the Encyclopedia of Japanese American History (1993, 2001).
 After moving to Hawai’i in 1996, he played a similar role with the Japanese Cultural Center of Hawai’i, playing a key role in that organization’s efforts to tell the story and preserve the physical site of the Honouliuli Interment and POW camp.
 His work has been dedicated to bridging the gap between academic history and the general public, and over the years, he has worked on projects in a variety of media, including print, exhibitions, film/video, and the Internet.